-In recent years, the Middle East’s information and communication landscape has changed dramatically.
-Increasingly, states, businesses, and citizens are capitalising on the opportunities offered by new technologies, the fast pace of digitisation, and enhanced connectivity.
+In recent years, the Middle East’s information and communications landscape has changed dramatically.
+Increasingly, states, businesses, and citizens are capitalising on the opportunities offered by new information technologies, the fast pace of digitisation, and enhanced connectivity.
 These changes are far from turning Middle Eastern nations into network societies, but their impact is significant.
-The growing adoption of a wide variety of technologies in everyday life has given rise to complex dynamics that beg for a better understanding.
+The growing adoption of a wide variety of information technologies and new media platforms in everyday life has given rise to complex dynamics that beg for a better understanding.

-Mapping the Digital Middle East: Changes and Challenges
+- Mapping the Digital Middle East: Trends and Disjunctions

 Mark Allen Peterson

-4. Women’s Voices Online: Making Change in the Middle East
+- Women’s Digital Activism: Making Change in the Middle East

-7. Working For Free: Hidden Social and Political Economies of the Internet in the Middle East
+- Working for Free: Hidden Social and Political Economies of the Internet in the Middle East

 Jon W. Anderson